HenriqueBBrum/Network-Wide-Rule-Orchestrator/README.md

 ## Installation Process

-### Install vagrant and VirtualBox, and build the P4 virtual machine
+### 1. Install vagrant and VirtualBox, and build the P4 virtual machine

 git clone https://github.com/p4lang/tutorials.git
 cd tutorial/vm-ubuntu-20.04
 vagrant up

-### Turn of the machine and extend the number of cores (4cores) and memory size (4GB)
+### 2. Turn of the machine and extend the number of cores (4cores) and memory size (4GB)

-### Dowload the CIDIDS-2017 files and create a shared folder with the guest system
+### 3. Download the CIDIDS-2017 files and create a shared folder with the guest system

-The guest folder should be named CICIDS2017-PCAPS and placed at the same level as this repos folder
+The guest folder should be named CICIDS2017-PCAPS and placed at the same level as this repo's folder.
+The image below illustrates this:

+Follow this guide to understand how to create shared folders with VirtualBox

-### Log into the machine
+### 4. Log into the machine and clone this repository

 ```
 sudo apt update